tl-its-umich-edu/course-inventory/README.md

   * To ensure that the `yoyo-migrations` dependency can run successfully in a containerized environment, the environment variable `USER` should be defined.
-  * The value of `USER` is the name of the project running the job.
+  * For the value of `USER`, use the name of the project running the job.
   The `yoyo-migrations` library will obtain this value by using the [`getpass.getuser` function](https://docs.python.org/3/library/getpass.html) from the Python standard library.